lankydan/datastax-java-driver/datastax-cassandra-driver.md

 </dependencies>
 ```
 As always I am using Spring Boot, just because we are depriving ourselves of Spring Data doesn't mean we need to go completely cold turkey from all Spring libraries.
-The Datastax related dependencies here are `cassandra-driver-core` and `cassandra-driver-mapping`. `cassandra-driver-core`, as the name suggests provides the core functionality to interact with Cassandra such as setting up a session and writing queries. `cassandra-driver-mapping` is not required to query Cassandra but does provide some object mapping, inconjunction with the core driver it will now serve as an ORM rather than a way to execute CQL statements.
+The Datastax related dependencies here are `cassandra-driver-core` and `cassandra-driver-mapping`. `cassandra-driver-core`, as the name suggests provides the core functionality to interact with Cassandra such as setting up a session and writing queries. `cassandra-driver-mapping` is not required to query Cassandra but does provide some object mapping, inconjunction with the core driver it will now serve as an ORM rather than only allowing us execute CQL statements.

 We now have our dependencies sorted, the next step is to get connected to Cassandra so that we can actually start quering it.
 ```java